 - Storing varieties in back-up locations at the USDA Seed Bank in Fort Collins, CO and at Svalbard Global Seed Vault in Norway.
 These off-site deposits remain the property of SSE.

-Participatory Preservation Seed Savers Exchange has been promoting the preservation and utilization of heirloom varieties for 37 years.
+Participatory Preservation Seed Savers Exchange has been promoting the preservation and utilization of heirloom varieties since 1975.
 Working with our members--farmers and gardeners--to ensure that these unique varieties are not lost forever, SSE encourages "participatory preservation" through membership in the Seed Savers Exchange.
 Each year thousands of seed varieties are exchanged among backyard preservationists through the Seed Savers Exchange Yearbook for diverse reasons such as connecting to our garden heritage, finding varieties suited to a particular region, enjoying the diversity of heirloom varieties, and sourcing material to use in localized breeding projects.